trilitech/tezos-developer-docs/docs/smart-contracts/multisig-usage.md

 ---
-id: 2-originate-and-use-multisig-contract
-title: Originate and Use
+title: Using multisig contracts
 lastUpdated: 29th June 2023
 ---

 ## Generating the Specialized Multisig Contract Code

-Make sure you have already followed the [setup steps](/docs/token-contracts/multisig-specialized/1-multisig-specialized-intro#setting-up) before continuing.
+Make sure you have already followed the [setup steps](./multisig-specialized/#setting-up) before continuing.

 To see a list of supported contracts and actions, run:
 `stack exec -- lorentz-contract-multisig --help`